 (The Kunsthistorisches Museum always has a super year-end exhibition)

-October sees the heavyweight exhibitions appear, ready for the Christmas visitors.
-It’s a little early for full schedules, but selected highlights announced so far include:
+October sees the heavyweight exhibitions in full swing, ready for the Christmas visitors.
+Selected highlights announced so far include:

 - The Albertina looks to have an exhibition on Michelangelo focusing on his drawings of the human form and their influence on both his contemporaries and later artists.
 They also plan a solo exhibition for Gottfried Helnwein from late October and continue one for Joel Sternfeld

 - And the Kunsthistorisches Museum’s big year-end exhibition deals with monumental Renaissance tapestries.
-Also enjoy the final days of In Love with Laura there: a detailed look at a rare coloured renaissance female bust
+Also enjoy, for example, the final days of In Love with Laura there (a detailed look at a rare coloured renaissance female bust until October 15th) and the special coins exhibition

 - Find a homage to esteemed writer Ingeborg Bachmann at the Literature Museum